ShrifaMohammad/Plant-Leaf-Health-Classification-Healthy-vs.-Diseased-/README.md

 To retrain: place your leaf dataset in a `Data/` folder with two subfolders, `healthy/` and `diseased/`, then run the notebook in Jupyter or Google Colab.

-## The problem

-Field inspectors need a fast way to assess plant health without waiting for a lab diagnosis.
-Manually identifying disease symptoms from leaf appearance is time-consuming and depends on the inspector's experience, which can lead to delayed or inconsistent detection — allowing diseases to spread further before treatment begins.
-This model addresses that gap by giving an instant, automated healthy/diseased prediction from a single leaf photo, supporting faster decision-making in the field.

-This project was built as part of a 200-hour AI summer training program at Weqa'a Center, applying machine learning to real agricultural challenges.

 ## What I'd improve next